 (g) Aquatic animals using oxygen dissolved in water during respiration

 a) Concentration of water surrounding the raisin will be more than water concentration inside the raisin.
-Hence there is a movement of water from higher concentration to lower concentration which will make the raisin swell up.
+Hence, there is a movement of water from higher concentration to lower concentration which will make the raisin swell up.

-b) Microscopic virus gets diffused in air.
+b) Microscopic virus gets diffused in the air.

-c) Because of variations in concentration of water and solute.
+c) Because of variations in the concentration of water and solute.
 When salt is sprinkled on them their skin gets dried due to osmosis due to which their body shrinks and they die.

 e) Salt draws water out of the cells of the microorganisms, thereby, preventing their growth.
 It also produces lactic acid during anaerobic fermentation and prevents them from spoilage.